Skip to main content

 Biography

-In 2018, the CHI Lab opened its second site, in Suzhou (China), with support from the Chinese government.
-In 2019, the Wellcome Trust's first "Flagship Centre" was announced, which joins CHI Lab to the Oxford University Clinical Research Unit in Vietnam, focused on AI for healthcare in resource-constrained settings.
-In 2021, the Oxford-CityU Centre for Cardiovascular Engineering was opened, of which he is associate director.
+In 2018, the CHI Lab opened its second site, in the Oxford University-owned research labs in Suzhou (China), which focuses on open research in "Digital Health" using public data.
+In 2019, the Wellcome Trust's first "Flagship Centre" was announced, which joins CHI Lab to the Oxford University Clinical Research Unit in Vietnam, focused on AI for healthcare in low-income countries.
+In 2021, the Oxford-CityU Centre for Cardiovascular Engineering was opened in Hong Kong, of which he is co-director.
+In 2022, the Pandemic Sciences Institute opened at Oxford, of which he is an investigator and where CHI Lab provides its AI theme.

-His research has won over 35 awards; he is a Grand Challenge awardee from the UK Engineering and Physical Sciences Research Council, which is an EPSRC Fellowship that provides long-term strategic support for nine "future leaders in healthcare."
+His research has won over 40 awards; he is a Grand Challenge awardee from the UK Engineering and Physical Sciences Research Council, which is an EPSRC Fellowship that provides long-term strategic support for nine "future leaders in healthcare."
 He was joint winner of the inaugural "Vice-Chancellor's Innovation Prize", which identifies the best interdisciplinary research across the entirety of the University of Oxford.
+He was the recipient of the IEEE Early Career Award in 2022, given to one engineer annually for achievements within the first ten years of their academic career.
+He has previously taught widely across Oxford undergraduate and graduate courses in mathematics, statistics, and machine learning.

 Most Recent Publications